Abeefe/odin-recipes/README.md

 # odin-recipes

-Building a basic recipe website.
+Building a basic recipe website from the Odin Project Foundation Course.

-I want to demonstrate my knowledge of HTML.
+I want to demonstrate my knowledge of HTML and Git.